jinryan/ConcurrentHTTPServer/README.md

 ## Usage

-- Build the project with `javac -d out src/*.java src/ConfigParser/*.java`, this will create a folder `out/` with the compiled code
-- Run the project with `java -cp out Main`
--
+- Run the program using the `run` script while within the ConcurrentHTTPServer/ConcurrentHTTPServer directory:
+  - To run the default configuration file, use `run`
+  - To specify a custom configuration file, add the file path as an argument: `run -config {config_file_path}`
 - Test the server with something like `curl -i localhost:8080`
-- To specify a custom configuration file, add the argument `-config {file_path}`

 ### Configuration File